thirdtruck/sweet-turnips/JOURNAL.md

 Rethinking this macro idea.
 I can probably get more mileage out of using more general methods.

 Okay, refactoring towards general methods seems to have been the simpler approach.
 No need to use macros unless I actually need them.
 Might come up later if I end up craving for a sprite-defining DSL.

+That said, I still don't like how sprite modifiers are handled right now.
+Let's see if we can improve on that.